12 Tips For Getting Out of a Reading Slump

 4. Ask Friends and Teachers for Recommendations

 Sometimes, a good friend may have insights into their pal’s book slump.
-Teachers always have several ideas for books that match reading levels.
+Teachers always have several ideas for books that match reading levels or by general interest.
 Students can also ask teachers about their favorite subjects.
 For example, American History teachers are sure to have extensive knowledge of stories that could reignite a history lover’s reading passion.
 Friends or teachers will always be around to start conversations, offer encouragement, and serve as cheerleaders after books are finished.

 Another popular method for finding the right book is posting about the hard time you are having finding the next read on social media.
 This is an easy, accessible way for connections to offer suggestions.